uga-libraries/bags/README.md

 Argument: bag_path (required): path to the bag.

-It was developed for use in born-digital accessioning and processing, for when additional appraisal is done after the content is bagged and before it can be made into AIPs.
+This script was developed for use in born-digital accessioning and processing, for when additional appraisal is done after the content is bagged and before it can be made into AIPs.
 The validation result is printed to the terminal.